Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Introduction

-Echocardiography as a cardiac imaging tool used in particular by cardiologists is highly recommended by The American Society of Echocardiography because of its capability to assess in real-time both the cardiac function and structure \cite{asc}.
-It generates important amounts of visual data including the size and shape of the heart and its chambers and the motion of the heart walls while they are beating, which helps cardiologists to detect MI.
-Studies have shown that the occurrence of MI is highly correlated with abnormalities in the motion of the left ventricle (LV) walls \cite{LVfunctionInMI}, known as regional wall motion abnormalities (RWMA) of the LV \cite{Adrian,Vittorio,qatar3}.
-Thus, assessing RWMA in the LV by analyzing visual data acquired from echocardiography will help doctors detect signs of MI and quickly treat the patients' conditions \cite{immediate}.
+During the last two decades, non-invasive imaging for cardiovascular disease (CVD) diagnosis and monitoring have witnessed an important evolution \cite{DW,AdvancedImaging,future0of0cardiac0imaging}, which enabled cardiologists to further develop their understanding of cardiac pathologies and, in particular, benefitted MI analysis, identification and treatment \cite{personal}.
+To detect and assess RWMA of the cardiac chambers, echocardiography is highly recommended by The American Society of Echocardiography because of its capability to assess in real-time both the cardiac function and structure \cite{asc}.
+It generates important amounts of visual data including the size and shape of the heart and its chambers and the motion of the heart walls while they are beating.
+This helps cardiologists to identify RWMA in a patient’s echocardiography and assign the adequate treatment immediately \cite{immediate}, which may minimize the damage on the cardiac muscle tissues and prevent patients from facing death \cite{qatar3}.

+Thanks to the evolution of modern computing technologies, such as machine learning (ML) and deep learning (DL), and the advent of supercomputers \cite{AI,DLandBiomed,DLinRadiology,potential}, it is now possible to learn optimized patterns that are highly accurate from large volumes of data with minimal human intervention.
+Some works in early detection of MI in echocardiography used ML and convolutional neural networks (CNN) \cite{deepLearningMRI,machineLearning2Decho,qatar2}, while some others were based on classical approaches such as Metaheuristics \cite{geneticAlgorithm} and Fourier tracking \cite{FourierTracking}.
+Some methods either heavily rely on very specific and limited conditions of data acquisition (high-resolution echocardiograms, high frame-rate, minimal noise) \cite{AIearlyPrediction}, that require the technician or the cardiologist to perform preliminary preprocessing steps to be able to proceed with the prediction process \cite{ANNclassifyLV}, or extract finite and restricted features to be used with the classification model.